opvia/product-challenge/README.md

 # Opvia Take-home Product Challenge

-Congratulations on being selected for the penultimate stage of our interview process!

-We appreciate the time you have invested so far and only invited you to this challenge because we think there's a good chance we'd be a great fit.

-This is our only opportunity to see how you build, so please show us how you build.
+Congratulations!
+This is the last stage before the final in person interview.
+This is our only opportunity to see how you build, so we weight it extremely highly.

 ## How to complete this stage of the interview process